WHAT EXACTLY ARE FLYING SQUIRRELS?

 What in the world is the purpose of these poles we wondered?
 There were 3 sets of 2 each spaced along the highway.
 Something having to do with snow?
 But what were the round, PVC tubes attached at intervals going up the poles?
 Quite the mystery.

 So we asked our innkeeper, Robert Rankin, at the Snowbird Mountain Lodge where we were staying about the poles.
 He told us the story of the Cherohala Highway being built, a $100 million dollar project.
-Unfortunately, it was so wide, the Carolina northern flying squirrels in the area could not get across the road since a broad swath of trees on both sides were cut down to make way for the highway.
+Unfortunately, the road was so wide, the Carolina northern flying squirrels could not glide across it.

 The North Carolina Wildlife Resources Commission with the aid of North Carolina Department of Transportation, Duke Energy, U.S. Fish and Wildlife Service and the U.S. Forest Service all got together & constructed the poles to act as landing and launching spots for the squirrels to use in crossing the highway.
 And they seem to be working!